feedyard/Documentation/README.md

 # Feedyard

-A set of evolving, example infrastructure-as-code patterns and reference architectures for developing and operating an infrastructure platform product designed to be resilient, secure, and capable of  change at scale in order to enable the continuous delivery of custom applications.
+A set of evolving, example infrastructure-as-code patterns and reference architectures for developing and operating an infrastructure platform product designed to be resilient, secure, and capable of change at scale, in order to enable the continuous delivery of distribute computing architectures on IaaS providers.

 ## Table of Contents